 We pay commissions to financial intermediaries in connection with the sale of shares of open-end company-sponsored mutual funds sold without a front-end sales charge ("back-end load shares").
 These commissions are capitalized as deferred sales commissions and amortized over periods not exceeding five and one-half years for U.S. fund shares and four years for Non-U.S. Fund shares, the periods of time during which deferred sales commissions generally are recovered.
-We recover these commissions from distribution services fees received from those funds and from contingent deferred sales commissions ("CDSC") received from shareholders of those funds upon the redemption of their shares.
+We recover these commissions from distribution services fees received from those funds and from CDSC received from shareholders of those funds upon the redemption of their shares.
 CDSC cash recoveries are recorded as reductions of unamortized deferred sales commissions when received.
 Since January 31, 2009, our U.S. mutual funds have not offered back-end load shares to new investors.
-As of December 31, 2016, our Non-U.S. Funds are no longer offering back-end load shares, except in isolated instances.

 We periodically review the deferred sales commission asset for impairment as events or changes in circumstances indicate that the carrying value may not be recoverable.
 If these factors indicate impairment in value, we compare the carrying value to the undiscounted cash flows expected to be generated by the asset over its remaining life.
 If we determine the deferred sales commission asset is not fully recoverable, the asset will be deemed impaired and a loss will be recorded in the amount by which the recorded amount of the asset exceeds its estimated fair value.
-There were no impairment charges recorded during 2018 or 2017.
+There were no impairment charges recorded during 2019 or 2018.